 How else can you hybridize a log or timber home?
 Years of innovations and ideas have led to some interesting alternatives to traditional log and timber homes.
 Some log home companies use a combination of log siding with insulation in between, while many timber framers will combine structural insulated panels (SIPs) with their timber structure.
 You can also combine more than two construction methods to achieve a hybrid status.
 Your home, for instance, may include timber, log siding, and SIPs.

-The concept hybrid log or timber homes will continue to evolve and change, but as you come across the term, make sure you understand that not all hybrids are the same.
-Find out what elements are being used together and why.
+The concept hybrid log or timber homes will continue to evolve and change.
+As you come across the term, make sure you understand that not all hybrids are the same.
+Understand the logs’ and timbers’ location, and the reasons for their placement.
 Then evaluate if that makes sense for your particular needs.